gamesbook/protograf/docs/source/examples/commercial.rst

 Source Code `warpwar.py <https://github.com/gamesbook/protograf/blob/master/examples/boards/commercial/warpwar.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to construct a map for the "Warp War" game.

-            Its based off an image created by Rick Smith and posted to the https://groups.io/g/warpwar/ forum on 3 June 2024.
+            The example based off an image created by Rick Smith and posted to the https://groups.io/g/warpwar/ forum on 3 June 2024.
 This is *not* a complete copy of that map - it just serves to illustrate how elements of such a map could be created.

             This is a fairly complex layout as most items need to be placed with millimetre accuracy using the ``Location()`` command to detail